The Challenge: We often use praise to uplift or thank others.

 Praise, Criticism, and Mindset

 We often offer person praise to others with the best of intentions.
 Someone does something we think is brilliant, and our immediate response is “You’re so brilliant!”
 It just feels like the right thing to say.
-However, while this kind of praise can give people a short-term self-esteem boost, in the long-term, it can be very detrimental.
-Dweck’s research has found that person praise and criticism reinforces a fixed mindset, which can make people more hesitant to take on new challenges in the future.
+However, while this kind of praise can give people a short-term self-esteem boost, in the long term, it can be very detrimental.
+Dweck’s research has found that person praise and criticism reinforce a fixed mindset, which can make people more hesitant to take on new challenges in the future.
 Process praise, on the other hand, has been shown in numerous studies (including this one) to cultivate a growth mindset, and increase people’s motivation to keep learning and taking on new challenges.

 An example of praise in action

 A music student gives a stellar performance.